felix-lang/felix/fbuild/docs/source/tutorial.rst

 Builders
 ********

-In Fbuild, a ``builder`` is an object that...builds stuff.
+In Fbuild, a *builder* is an object that...builds stuff.
 In our last example, the builder could build C executables and libraries.
-Most of Fbuild revolves around builders.
-Pretty much all of them are located within ``fbuild.builders``.
+Most of Fbuild revolves around builders, and all of them are located within ``fbuild.builders``.